 In any case, they’re everywhere.

 First it was people born in the late 80s.
 Then the early 90s.
 Now, I have it under good authority that a lot of teenagers were actually born – get this – after the year 2000!

 So today, someone born in 2002 could, for example, be bagging your groceries, running over your dog, or even hoping to date your daughter.

 Shocking but true.

 Anyway, we all get older.

-Even those girls I had a crush on in kindergarten are barreling down on the big four-oh these days – just like me.
+Even those girls I had a crush on in kindergarten are barreling down on the big four-oh these days – just like I am.

-I guess this has happened throughout history: Socrates, in first grade, thought third graders were the epitome of worldly wisdom and knowledge.
+I guess this has happened to people throughout history: Socrates, in first grade, thought third graders were the epitome of worldly wisdom and knowledge.